ppostuma/PHC-Graphics-Library/README.md

 * encoding large images is slow - can take seconds for images of 320x240 pixels or more, as the script determines the optimal compression strategy (this is where a small stand-alone program would be much better, but I simply can't be bothered as the script as is does what I need it to, very nicely)
 * PHP scripts can choke and crash on images that are too large
 * decoding is slower for full-colour, larger images

+## Finally: USAGE

+You have:

+* installed Bodmer's library and configured it for your ESP8266 and TFT screen
+* optionally-but-recommended: updated SPIFFS to 0.3.7
+* optimized your images, and converted to PHC

+To run the demo sketch:

+* download the files.
+Load PHC_graphics_demo.INO.
+This should pull PHC_graphics into a second tab.
+* select Tools > ESP8266 Sketch Data Upload to write the four PHC files to SPIFFS
+* cycle power to the ESP8266, then upload the sketch

+Good luck!

-Anyway, I am putting it out there in case this is useful to someone else.
-Feel free to adapt and use to your heart's content ...
+I hope this is useful to someone else.
+Feel free to adapt and use to your heart's content ..